 - 1/8 teaspoon grated nutmeg Add to list

 - 1/2 cup cream (optional) Add to list

-In a heavy pot, heat the olive oil or butter over medium heat and cook the leeks, garlic and thyme for 5 to 6 minutes, or until the leeks are soft.
+In a heavy pot, heat oil or butter over medium heat and cook leeks, garlic and thyme for 5 to 6 minutes, or until leeks are soft.

-Pour the vegetable broth into the pot.
-Add the chopped russet potatoes and simmer for 20 minutes, or until the potatoes fall apart.
-Add the asparagus and simmer for 5 to 6 minutes, or until the asparagus is tender.
+Pour vegetable broth into the pot.
+Add chopped potatoes and simmer for 20 minutes, or until potatoes fall apart.
+Add asparagus and simmer for 5 to 6 minutes, or until asparagus is tender.

 Allow the soup to cool slightly and puree in batches in a blender or food processor.
-Season with the salt, pepper and nutmeg.
-Stir in the cream if desired and heat through.
+Season with salt, pepper and nutmeg.
+Stir in cream, if desired, and heat through.